abuseofnotation/obscure-names/readme.md

 Usage
 ===

+Checkout the repo and exec `bin/obscure-names`.
 The command accepts a schema parameter where you specify a pattern based on which names will be generated

 - `v` - vowel
 - `c` - consonant